wearsshoes/meadow/selfveillance.knowledge.md

-# Selfveillance Screen Monitor
+# ReThread
-A macOS menubar app that periodically captures and analyzes your screen activity using Claude API.
+A macOS menubar app that acts as an AI research assistant by analyzing your screen activity using Claude API.
+- Build a research companion that understands your work context
+- Generate research outlines based on your reading and writing patterns
+- Enable easy review of research progress and insights -
 ## Project Mission
-- Provide self-surveillance tools for personal productivity tracking
+- Assist researchers by tracking and organizing their research activities
-- Generate human-readable descriptions of screen activity
+- Generate structured outlines from screen activity and content
+- Maintain research context across multiple sources and sessions
+- Compile coherent research summaries automatically
-- Maintain privacy by keeping all data local
+- Keep all data private and local
-- Enable easy review of past computer usage

 ## Core Design Principles
 - State Management